Rapping: Rhythm

 Many of the rhythmic techniques used in rapping come from percussive techniques and many rappers compare themselves to percussionists.
 How to Rap 2 identifies all the rhythmic techniques used in rapping such as triplets, flams, 16th notes, 32nd notes, syncopation, extensive use of rests, and rhythmic techniques unique to rapping such as West Coast "lazy tails", coined by Shock G. Rapping has also been done in various time signatures, such as 3/4 time.

 Since the 2000s, rapping has evolved into a style of rap that spills over the boundaries of the beat, closely resembling spoken English.
 Rappers like MF Doom and Eminem have exhibited this style, and since then, rapping has been difficult to notate.
 The American hip-hop group Crime Mob exhibited a new rap flow in songs such as "Knuck If You Buck", heavily dependent on triplets.
 Rappers including Drake, Kanye West, Rick Ross, Young Jeezy and more have included this influence in their music.
 In 2014, an American hip-hop collective from Atlanta, Migos, popularized this flow, and is commonly referred to as the "Migos Flow" (a term that is contentious within the hip-hop community).

+Groove classes

+Mitchell Ohriner in "Flow: The Rhythmic Voice in Rap Music" describes seven "groove classes" consisting of archetypal sixteen-step accent patterns generated by grouping notes in clusters of two and/or three.
+These groove classes are further distinguished from one another as "duple" and "nonduple".
+Groove classes without internal repetition can occur in any of sixteen rhythmic rotations, whereas groove classes with internal repetition have fewer meaningful rotations.